edang1012/STH-red-cogs/README.md

   - saido: added to sthreact, old files in Archive
   - ohmy: added to sthreact, old files in Archive
 - wat (V3 only): fixed to work in V3
-- bigmoji (V3 only): flapjacks rewrite of bigmoji

 Wishlist:
 - make ayaya react support regex (V3)